MicrosoftDocs/power-platform/power-platform/guidance/creator-kit/picker.md

 Pickers are used to select one or more items, such as tags or files, from a large list.

-Picker code components allow the [Fluent UI picker menu components](https://developer.microsoft.com/fluentui#/controls/web/Pickers) to be used from inside canvas apps and custom pages.<!--note from editor: The article you cite implies that "Pickers" refers to a group of components, not one individual component named "Picker."
-If my edit is wrong, would it be helpful to discuss the difference between the "Picker" and the "Tag Picker" components referenced here?
-Also - note that the TOC has this as "TagsPicker."-->
+Picker code components allow the [Fluent UI picker menu components](https://developer.microsoft.com/fluentui#/controls/web/Pickers) to be used from inside canvas apps and custom pages.

 The Tag Picker code component provides the following features: